hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 Javascript is (like Go) easy to learn, and has wonderful support for concurrency (if not parallelism).
-When paired with Flow or Typescript you get (in my opinion) more robust type safety than Go provides.
+When paired with Flow or Typescript you get more robust type safety than Go provides.
-Javascript with Flow in particular has none of the "bad parts" from this post.
+The combination of Javascript and Flow in particular has none of the "bad parts" from this post.

 Erlang and Scala both support lightweight concurrency in the same style that Go does,